Ndola Copperbelt, Zambia Travel Guide

 The Ndola Intercity Bus Terminus has basic facilities; keep belongings secure.

-For long-distance bus travel from the Ndola Intercity Bus Terminus, arrive at least 30-AN hour before departure to find the bus you are taking, store luggage, and reserve your seat.
-It can be a lively and bustling environment.
+For long-distance bus travel from the Ndola Intercity Bus Terminus, arrive at least 30-AN hour before departure to find your bus, store luggage, and secure your seat.
+It can be a lively and lively environment.